 Queen’s Event Services hires both Queen’s University students and individuals from around the Kingston community.
-We’re looking for individuals who have a knack for customer service, enjoy the fast-paced world of events, and have a natural desire to work in a constantly changing and exciting environment.
+We’re looking for individuals who are customer service oriented, enjoy the fast-paced world of events, and have a natural desire to work in a dynamic environment.

 To apply, please complete the application below.

 Complete setups/teardowns for events, provide onsite support to clients and assist Event Teams for assigned events

 - Set up/teardown equipment and furnishings for events (tables, chairs, podiums, audiovisual equipment)

 - Support Event Services staff as required (help with signage, pick-ups, table-draping, etc.)

 - Deliver and pick up equipment/supplies from venues across campus ▪ Responsible for daily care & control of event inventory